developersCradle/designg-patterns-and-software-architecture/Fundamentals of Backend Engineering/Section 02/README.md

 const WebSocketServer = require("websocket").server
 let connections = [];

-//create a raw http server (this will help us create the TCP which will then pass to the websocket to do the job) const httpserver = http.createServer()
+// Create a raw http server (this will help us create the TCP which will then pass to the websocket to do the job). const httpserver = http.createServer()

- //pass the httpserver object to the WebSocketServer library to do all the job, this class will override the req/res const websocket = new WebSocketServer({"httpServer": httpserver })
+ // Pass the httpserver object to the WebSocketServer library to do all the job, this class will override the req/res. const websocket = new WebSocketServer({"httpServer": httpserver })
-//listen on the TCP socket
+// Listen on the TCP socket.
 httpserver.listen(8080, () => console.log("My server is listening on port 8080"))

-//when a legit websocket request comes listen to it and get <the connection .. once you get a connection thats it! websocket.on("request", request=> {
+// When a legit websocket request comes listen to it and get <the connection .. once you get a connection thats it! websocket.on("request", request=> {

     const connection = request.accept(null, request.origin)
     connection.on("message", message => {
-        //someone just sent a message tell everybody connections.forEach (c=> c.send(`User${connection.socket.remotePort} says: ${message.utf8Data}`))
+        // Someone just sent a message tell everybody. connections.forEach (c=> c.send(`User${connection.socket.remotePort} says: ${message.utf8Data}`))
     })

     connections.push(connection)
-    //someone just connected, tell everybody
+    // Someone just connected, tell everybody!
     connections.forEach (c=> c.send(`User${connection.socket.remotePort} just connected.`))

 })

-//client code
+// Client code.
-//let ws = new WebSocket("ws://localhost:8080");
+// let ws = new WebSocket("ws://localhost:8080");
-//ws.onmessage = message => console.log(`Received: ${message.data}`);
+// ws.onmessage = message => console.log(`Received: ${message.data}`);
-//ws.send("Hello!
+// ws.send("Hello!
 I'm client")

 ````